jshemas/maps/README.md

-playground
+Maps
 ==========

-Just messing around with node/mongo/mysql/angular/other stuff.
+Mess around with mongoDB's geospatial query.
+This is a MEAN app.